Xeus-Territory/obsidian_world/content/Tech Second Brain/Databases/Awesome PostgreSQL.md

 ## Backup

 - [pgBackRest](https://pgbackrest.org/): a reliable backup and restore solution for PostgreSQL that seamlessly scales up to the largest databases and workloads.
+- [postgresus](https://github.com/RostislavDugin/postgresus): PostgreSQL monitoring and backups (with UI and self hosted)
 ## Driver & Connector

 - [pgbouncer](https://github.com/pgbouncer/pgbouncer): lightweight connection pooler for PostgreSQL